-A chocolate chia pudding topped with an airy golden cream made with sunflower seed butter.
-A protein-rich layered snack that is velvety smooth and rich in nutrients, perfect for firing up your afternoon energy.
+A chocolate chia pudding blended with peanut butter, a healthy Snickers fix, is a protein-rich layered snack that is velvety smooth and rich in nutrients, perfect for firing up your afternoon energy.

 Snickers Chocolate Chia Pudding

 This chocolate chia pudding is such a chocolate-y nutty flavored creamy pudding.
 Chocolate chia pudding is already a yummy treat, but this recipe takes that one step further and nutty-i-fies it.
 Is that a word?
-And by nuts, I don't mean peanuts - although that flavor works too - I mean sunflower seeds, as in sunflower seed butter, as in the kind of sunflower seed butter, Sunbutter.
+Nut or seed butter make this pudding a Snickers dream.

 You'll Love This Nut Butter Chocolate Chia Pudding

-You'll love this recipe because it's flavor is basically chocolatey and nutty, as in seed-nutty.
-And if you can't eat nuts, all the better!
-But even if you can, you'll love the taste of sunflower seed butter in this creamy layered pudding.
+You'll love this recipe because it's flavor is basically chocolatey and nutty.
+You'll love the taste of nut butter in this creamy layered pudding.
 Studies show that the combination of chocolate and a nutty flavor triggers a strong reaction in most taste-buds.

 Not only will you love the flavors here, you'll also love the texture of this pudding.
 Chia pudding in general has a textured texture, but not my chia pudding.
 That's because I blend it into a velvety cream.

-And then I top that layer with a cool creamy sunflower seed golden cream, made with just sunflower seed butter and milk.
+And then I top that layer with a cool creamy peanut butter golden cream, made with just nut butter and milk.

 Before we dive more into this recipe, I'd like to invite you to sign up for my free chocolate course.
 Five lessons hit your inbox with detail on how to create your own simple healthy chocolate desserts.

-Okay, so is Sunbutter chocolate chia pudding good for you?...
+Okay, so is this peanut buttery chocolate chia pudding good for you?...

 How Healthy Is This Chocolate Chia Pudding?

-Very healthy, thanks to the nutritious ingredients, especially chia seeds and sunflower seed butter which both contribute potent and energizing fiber, protein, and essential nutrients.
+Very healthy, thanks to the nutritious ingredients, especially chia seeds and nut butter which both contribute potent and energizing fiber, protein, and essential nutrients.

 And the healthy ingredient list is short!
-Read on to see what goes into Sunbutter Chocolate Chia Pudding.
+Read on to see what goes into this Chocolate Chia Pudding.

 Ingredients in This Chocolate Chia Pudding